Can I Eat More Carbs if I Exercise on Keto?

 Conclusion

-The main goal of the keto diet is to keep your daily net carbohydrates low to cause the body to go into ketosis.
+The keto diet’s main goal is to keep your daily net carbohydrates low to cause the body to go into ketosis.
 Exercise has many benefits to the body, including regulating blood sugar.
-The combination of exercise and keto is always preferred and can lead to much quicker weight loss and overall better health.
+Combining training and keto is always preferred and can lead to much quicker weight loss and overall better health.

-If you do exercise on the keto diet, it is possible to consume a few extra carbs.
+Consuming a few extra carbs is possible if you exercise on the keto diet.
 Since the carb limit can vary from person to person, the best way to ensure that you are in ketosis is to watch out for the signs of ketosis or measure your ketone levels using a ketone testing strip.